 Want to know an industry secret?
 One of the biggest misconceptions about weed is that higher THC content means higher quality bud that leads to a better, stronger high.
 The truth is, THC percentage has nothing to do with the quality of your weed, and is also a poor indicator of potency.

 First of all, it’s important to note that there is no regulation of the labs that test for THC potency.
 Research shows results can actually vary widely depending on which lab does the testing.
-It’s a relatively new industry, which leaves room for error and can make it difficult to pinpoint the precise percentage of THC in any particular flower.
+It’s a relatively new industry, which leaves room for error and deception and can make it difficult to pinpoint the precise percentage of THC in any particular flower.

 Researchers hypothesize that once cannabinoids fill up the receptors in the brain that create intoxication, additional cannabinoids have less of an impact because the receptors are already full.
 There is also no research that indicates that a higher dose of THC is more beneficial for any medical condition, meaning this research impacts both medicinal and recreational cannabis users.

 Plus, make sure to look at any available reviews or descriptions of the strain you’re interested in for insight into its flavor, intensity, and effects.
 Finally, you can always ask your local Timber budtender for a custom recommendation based on your individual taste, needs, and preferences.
 Shop Timber’s menu of premium flower now!